benhoyt/merovius.github.io/_posts/2015-07-29-backwards-compatibility-in-go.markdown

 Notable exceptions (apart from necessary breakages due to security or other bugs) are unkeyed struct literals and dot-imports.

+**[edit]**
+I should clarify, that whenever I talk about an API-change, I mean your exported API as defined by Code (as opposed to comments/documentation).
+This includes the public identifiers exported by your package, including type information.
+It excludes API-requirements specified in documentation, like on [io.Writer](http://golang.org/pkg/io/#Writer).
+These are just too complex to talk about in a meaningful way and must be dealt with separately anyway.
+**[/edit]**

 So, given this definition of breakage, we can start enumerating all the possible changes you could do to an API and check whether they are breaking under the definition of the go1 compatibility promise: